AbdelrahmanEmara13/scraping-bettereducation/README.md

 # scraping-bettereducation

+Run on google colab to avoid selenium installation issues

 to scrape data regarding school rankings from all the pages of the below-given website and provide it in the form of an excel file.
 When you click on a particular school, it gives further information about Course Range (Levels), Co-Education, Denomination, and Students (approximate) so I need complete information in a flat excel file.